neonevm/neon-evm.docs/docs/wallet/metamask_setup.md

 </div>

 ### Step 8

 Click `Save` to keep the settings.
-Your MetaMask wallet has been successfully installed and is ready to use.
+Your MetaMask wallet has been successfully installed, configured, and is ready to use.
+Enjoy!